hoprnet/hoprnet/SETUP_LOCAL_CLUSTER.md

 this setup is not ideal for development as doing so would incur on costs for executing basic operations.
 Staging networks such as görli are too slow to provide meaningful feedback, so the ideal setup for properly interacting with the HOPR ecosystem toolset is running a local HOPR cluster, either in your workstation or via a cloud environment like [Gitpod](https://gitpod.io).
-This way contributors are not constrained by internet connection or blockchain RPC providers.
+This way, contributors are not constrained by internet connection or blockchain RPC providers.

 # Tooling

 As of the time of writing, the best way to set up a local HOPR cluster is by following these steps[^2].
-Please bear in mind that these steps had been tested only on `Darwin` and `Linux` devices, for Windows please use our cloud setup instead.
+Please bear in mind that these steps had been tested only on `Darwin` and `Linux` devices.
+For Windows, please use our cloud setup instead.

 1. **Download the latest version of the repository**: Download a local version of our [GitHub repository monorepo](https://github.com/hoprnet/hoprnet)[^3] and unzip it in your local folder and enter the unzipped directory.